Yonatankinfe/UX-Score/README.md

 - **Actionable Insights**: Receive a clear list of a website's strengths and concrete suggestions for improvement.
 - **Interactive Report**: View results in a beautifully designed, easy-to-understand dashboard with gauges and summary cards.
 - **Leaderboard**: See how your audited site stacks up against other top-rated websites.
+- **Bring Your Own Key**: Securely use your own Google Gemini API key, stored only in your browser.
 - **Responsive Design**: Fully responsive for a seamless experience on any device.

 ## 🚀 How It Works

 UXScope simplifies the complex process of a UX audit into a single click:

+1.  **Enter API Key**: The first time you use the app, you'll be prompted to enter your Google Gemini API key.
+This is stored securely in your browser's local storage for future sessions.
-1.  **Input URL**: The user enters the URL of the website they wish to analyze.
+2.  **Input URL**: The user enters the URL of the website they wish to analyze.
-2.  **API Call**: The application sends a detailed prompt, including the target URL and a required JSON schema, to the Google Gemini Pro model (`gemini-2.5-pro`).
+3.  **API Call**: The application sends a detailed prompt, including the target URL and a required JSON schema, to the Google Gemini Pro model (`gemini-2.5-pro`) using the provided API key.
-3.  **AI Generation**: Gemini analyzes the website based on its vast knowledge base, simulating a professional audit.
+4.  **AI Generation**: Gemini analyzes the website based on its vast knowledge base, simulating a professional audit.
 It structures its findings into a JSON object that matches the requested schema.
-4.  **Display Report**: The frontend receives the structured data and dynamically renders a comprehensive report, complete with scores, summaries, and lists of strengths and suggestions.
+5.  **Display Report**: The frontend receives the structured data and dynamically renders a comprehensive report, complete with scores, summaries, and lists of strengths and suggestions.
-5.  **Leaderboard Update**: The new analysis is added to the session's leaderboard, which is sorted by the overall score.
+6.  **Leaderboard Update**: The new analysis is added to the session's leaderboard, which is sorted by the overall score.

 ## 🛠️ Tech Stack